T3.3: Handles Nulls

 Common Gotcha: WHERE Clause Differences

-// This query finds rows with empty string MiddleName:
+// This query finds rows whose value is the SQL zero-length string '':

 &sql(SELECT COUNT(*) INTO :cnt FROM MyApp.Patient WHERE MiddleName = '')

-// This query finds rows with NULL MiddleName:
+// This query finds rows whose value is SQL NULL (ObjectScript ""):

 &sql(SELECT COUNT(*) INTO :cnt FROM MyApp.Patient WHERE MiddleName IS NULL)